lorinkoz/django-pgschemas/docs/advanced.md

 ### Inheritable commands

 We also provide some base commands you can inherit, in order to mimic the behavior of `runschema`.
 By inheriting these you will get the arguments we discussed in the previous section.
-The base commands provide a `handle_tenant` you must override in order to execute the actions you need on any given tenant.
+The base commands provide a `handle_schema` you must override in order to execute the actions you need on any given tenant.

 The base commands are: